raphaele42/sentiment_ML_app/README.md

 **Summary:** The goal of this project is to predict the sentiment on a corpus of tweets as positive or negative.
 An app was developed for users to select the best model and apply it to a new set of tweets.
 The steps of the project are: building a corpus of labelled tweets, selecting models to compare and publishing an app for users to select the most performant model.

 **Results:** The goal for this project was to reach the industry benchmark for sentiment analysis accuracy: 70-80%.
-The goals was exceeded the accuracy yielded by each model was equal or above 80%.
+The goal was exceeded as the accuracy of each model was equal or above 80%.

 **Try the app:** [https://twsent.herokuapp.com/](https://twsent.herokuapp.com/)